US adds a solid 253,000 jobs despite Fed's rate hikes

 Even consumers, who drive about 70% of economic activity and who have been spending healthily since the pandemic recession ended three years ago, are showing signs of exhaustion: Retail sales fell in February and March after having begun the year with a bang.

-The Fed’s rate hikes are hardly the economy’s only serious threat.
+The Fed’s rate hikes — 10 consecutive increases since March 2022 — are hardly the economy’s only serious threat.
 Congressional Republicans are threatening to let the federal government default on its debt, by refusing to raise the limit on what it can borrow, if Democrats don’t accept sharp cuts in federal spending.
 A first-ever default on the federal debt would shatter the market for U.S. Treasurys — the world’s biggest — and possibly cause an international financial crisis.

 The global backdrop already looks gloomier.
 The International Monetary Fund last month downgraded its forecast for worldwide growth, citing rising interest rates around the world, financial uncertainty and chronic inflation.